-After you have made the decision to adopt, the next step is to choose the right type of adoption for you.
+After you have decided to adopt, the next step is to choose the right type of adoption for you.

 Each country has its own requirements for adoptive parents.
 As of this writing, no country knowingly places children with homosexual parents, married or single.